CenterForOpenScience/SHARE/docs/quickstart.rst

 To see a list of all providers, as well as their names for harvesting, visit https://staging-share.osf.io/api/providers/

-For more information, see the section on Running and Creating Harvesters
+For more information, see the section on :ref:`Harvesters and Normalizers <harvesters-and-normalizers>`.